elunna/nerfhack-changelog/README.md

 * Priests cannot have edged weapon skills unrestricted (Evil)
 * Priests don't receive edged/pointy artifact weapons via altar sacrifice (Evil)
 * Instead of the standard crowning gift, priests always receive Mjollnir (Evil)
-* Priests reduce the chance of zombie revival by 50% (from DynaHack); when a zombie is killed for good, you get a special message
+* Priests reduce the chance of zombie revival by 50% (Dyna); when a zombie is killed for good, you get a special message
 * Priests can reach basic in riding skill.
 * Priests start with more garlic and wolfsbane (similar to the undead slayer in SLASH'EM)